Our Team

 Chantelle Boucher

-Chantelle commenced with Mental Health in Mind in early July and will conclude her placement in early December, 2023.
-Chantelle has many years of experience as a mental health support worker, working with both children and adults.
+Chantelle commenced with Mental Health in Mind in early July 2023 and following completion of her training has continued to work with us part time.
+Chantelle increases to working with us full time from February 2025 onwards.
+In addition to her work with Mental Health in Mind, Chantelle has many years of experience as a mental health support worker, working with both children and adults.
 Chantelle is passionate about engaging herself in tasks that provide meaning and purpose, and empowering and supporting others to do the same.

 Rebecca Thomas

-Rebecca is a clinical psychology registrar and a psychologist with endorsement in organisational psychology.
-Rebecca has a passion for promoting health and wellbeing, and in providing hope and encouragement for those transitioning through difficult life circumstances.
-With over 16 years experience in providing psychology treatment services, and also in working with organisations to promote psychological health and well being at work, Rebecca’s focus is on supporting and empowering her clients to improve psychological well being, and achieve their goals.
+Rebecca (Bec) is a clinical & organisational psychologist, with many years of experience working in both clinical & workplace settings.
+Bec has a passion for promoting health and wellbeing, and in providing hope and encouragement for those transitioning through difficult life circumstances.
+With over 17 years experience in providing psychology treatment services, and also in working with organisations to promote psychological health and well being at work, Bec’s focus is on supporting and empowering her clients to improve psychological well being, and achieve their goals.

-Over the last 7 years Rebecca has also developed a keen interest in working with children (5-12 years of age), and with adolescents and their families.
-Rebecca provides assessments and treatment for children presenting with Autism, attention deficit hyperactivity disorder (ADHD and ADD), anxiety and depression, and challenging behaviours.
-Rebecca also works with the families of children and adolescents to provide education and support to implement evidenced based tools and strategies in the home environment.
-Rebecca recognises that the best outcomes for children are achieved when we all work together.
+Over the last 7 years Bec has also developed a keen interest in working with children (5-12 years of age), and with adolescents and their families.
+Bec provides assessments and treatment for children presenting with Autism, attention deficit hyperactivity disorder (ADHD and ADD), anxiety and depression, and challenging behaviours.
+Bec also works with the families of children and adolescents to provide education and support to implement evidenced based tools and strategies, recognising that the best outcomes for children are achieved when we provide well integrated supports across the home, educational and community settings.

-Rebecca is mindful of the importance of adapting the therapeutic approach to suit both the client and the circumstances.
-Thus Rebecca is well versed in a variety of therapeutic approaches, including; cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), dialectical behaviour therapy (DBT), solution-focused therapy, motivational interviewing (MI), various coaching models, conflict resolution and mediation.
+Bec is mindful of the importance of adapting the therapeutic approach to suit both the client and the circumstances.
+Thus Bec is well versed in a variety of therapeutic approaches, including; cognitive behavioural therapy (CBT), acceptance and commitment therapy (ACT), dialectical behaviour therapy (DBT), solution-focused therapy, motivational interviewing (MI), various coaching models, conflict resolution and mediation.

 Please see below a summary of Bec’s key areas of interest and experience: